floriankugler/floriankugler.com/source/articles/2015-01-11-closing-the-doors-for-the-supernatural.html.md

 With this line being crossed, the previous attribution to the supernatural is lost.
 We wouldn't call anything measurable in the natural world a god.
 It would simply be a natural phenomenon, a really powerful space alien, or something like that.

 This is precisely why we can close the last door with 100% confidence: There cannot be a positive proof for the existence of a god, because no proof for *anything* supernatural can exist.
-Having proof for anything automatically moves that thing into the natural realm, stripping its status of being supernatural.
+Having proof for something automatically moves that thing into the natural realm, stripping its status of being supernatural.
 A god for which we would have prove wouldn't be a god.

 While it might be entertaining to debate the historical accuracy, ethical standards, or compatibility with modern science of ancient books, at the end of the day all this is irrelevant to the basic issue at hand.